alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 # Content engagement

-> The following sections describe how to build explorations that answer common content questions.
+> Each section below outlines how to build an exploration that answers a specific content question.
 >
-> Unless otherwise stated, leave all other settings at their default values.
-Enter dimensions and metrics into the Tab settings column in the order specified.
+> Add dimensions and metrics into the Settings column in the order specified.
+Unless otherwise stated, leave all other settings at their default values.

 Engagement metrics do not, by themselves, indicate content quality or success.